-When it feels like more of your packages are going missing than actually being delivered, you might have a problem on your hands.
-While there’s nothing that will confirm it other than a security camera, there’s a chance that your porch has caught a case of piracy.
+When it feels like more of your packages are going missing than actually being delivered, you might have a porch pirate problem on your hands.

-Read on to learn how to DIY a porch pirate trap that’ll get rid of porch pirates for good by making your very own glitter bomb package.
+Read on to learn how to DIY a porch pirate trap that’ll get rid of porch pirates for good.

-A simple glitter bomb has no mechanisms involved in it, meaning it’ll cost virtually nothing, will be easy to make, and are still pretty effective at throwing the surprise back in the porch pirate’s face.
+A simple glitter bomb costs virtually nothing, is easy to make, and is wonderfully effective at throwing the surprise back in the porch pirate’s face.

 1. Buy glitter

-Glitter can be obtained from most arts and crafts stores, but if you don’t have one in close proximity to you, Amazon will suffice.
+Glitter can be obtained from most arts and crafts stores.
+Amazon will also suffice.

 2. Save an old package